by-cx/concourse-build-number-resource/README.md

     jobs:
       - name: some-job
         plan:
-        - get: build-number # Read lastest build number
+        - get: build-number # Read latest build number
+          params:
+            bump: true
         - ... something important
         - put: build-number # Bump the build number up for next time

 ## Check

 Returns last version.
-If *bump/ parameter is **true** then it bumps the number up.
-I prefer to use OUT instead of this but it depends on the usage.
+If *bump* parameter is **true** then it bumps the number up.
+I prefer to use IN before docker image is building instead of this but it's completely up to you.

 ## IN

 Downloads current version number and saves it into file called:

     build-number

+If *bump* parameter is **true** the build number is increased by 1.

 ## OUT